SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 ## Publishing messages

-In order to publish a message to a topic a JMS message *Producer* needs to be created.
+In order to publish a message to a topic a JMS message *MessageProducer* needs to be created.

 ![]({{ site.baseurl }}/images/publish-subscribe-details-2.png)